septemboy/septemboy/readme.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname Thanaphat Jegwong
+- 😄 My name is: Thanaphat Jegwong
 - ⚡ Student id: 63362587
 - 🔭 I'm currently studying on Faculty of Engineering.
 - 🖥️ I'm interesting in Computet network because it's my favorite part